 When all walls in the scene are selected, the two-finger rotate gesture rotates the scene about a center marked with an orange sphere.
 You can control where the orange sphere is located with a three-finger gesture.
 A three-finger long-touch moves the orange sphere to the center of the selected walls.
 If you wish to rotate around a single wall, tap that wall to select it, then rest three-fingers on the display until the orange sphere jumps to the bottom center of the selected wall.

-A two-finger pinch changes the width of selected walls.
+Depending on the direction of the pinch, a two-finger pinch changes either the width or height of selected walls.
 You can also change the width with the Width item on the W≣ menu.

 Changing framed pictures

 Double-tap the display to switch from managing galleries (G≣, S≣ and W≣) to manipulating frames mode.
 A row of buttons appears along the bottom for choosing pictures, frame size, frame face, frame color, mat window size, mat color and sharing.

 Buttons act on selected frames.
 One-finger tap a frame to select it.
 Two-finger tap a frame to extend the selection.

 To position a frame, simply drag it.
 As you drag, the wall switches to a wire mesh to help you position the frame relative to other frames.